DirectoryTree/LdapRecord-Docs/laravel/auth/multi-domain.md

 ],
 ```

+> Remember to test your connections using `php artisan ldap:test` to ensure
+> you are able to connect to each of your LDAP servers.

-Now that we have our connections configured, you must create a `User` model for each one.
+Now we have our connections configured, you must create a `User` model for each one.

 Let's go ahead and create them by running the below commands: